Island Peak climbing - 18 Days

 Overnight Stay:

-• You’ll spend the night at the base camp in tented accommodation.
+• You’ll spend the night at the base camp in a tented accommodation.

 • A professional trekking chef will prepare high-energy meals to fuel your climb.